 - Around 80% of college students consume alcohol.

-- According to Statista, by the year 2030, 15.1 million college students will go to public colleges.
+- According to Statista, by 2030, 15.1 million college students will go to public colleges.

 - 34% of college students in the United States have an anxiety disorder.

-- According to the estimates by the National Center for Education Statistics, one-fifth of college students are parents.
+- According to the National Center for Education Statistics estimates, one-fifth of college students are parents.

 College Student Enrollment Statistics

-Education plays a crucial role when it comes to great employment opportunities and higher salaries, and colleges or universities act as bridges between them.
+Education is crucial in excellent employment opportunities and higher salaries, and colleges or universities act as bridges between them.

-After a continuous rise in college enrollment since 1970, a decline has been demonstrated from the year 2010.
+After a continuous rise in college enrollment since 1970, a decline has been demonstrated from 2010.

 - Around 15.9 million students were enrolled in post-secondary education in the United States.